bitcoinerlab/miniscript/README.md

 ### Enumerating satisfactions

 The `satisfier` runs the Miniscript [static type system](https://bitcoin.sipa.be/miniscript/) analysis and throws when a miniscript is not sane.
+A sane miniscript follows consensus and standardness rules: it avoids malleable-only paths, does not mix timelock units on a single branch, and does not contain duplicate keys.
 For sane scripts it **enumerates satisfactions** and classifies them as **non-malleable** or **malleable**.
 Even for sane scripts, there can be malleable satisfactions; they should never be used to spend funds.

 Example (safe vs malleable satisfactions):